sofidimieva/Hikerz/report/heron_report.md

-## Finch Report – Hikerz: A Social Hiking Network
+## Hikerz: A Social Hiking Network

 ### Problem Statement and Motivation
 We propose a new outdoor hiking app named Hikerz which will record hiking routes on mobile applications.
 While currenttly similar platforms exist (like Strava or Komot), they only provide a series of features for activity tracking, mainly focused on running, cycling and swimming.
 Therefore, these platforms present the following three shortcomings: